Quaerite et invenietis — "Seek and you will find"

 • Media Reporting vs. Facts: Skeptical?
 I found so many instances of categorically false reporting during my research that I could literally write dozens of pages of examples of how the corporate media has become this country's "vox mendacium" ("voice of lies").
 Really, much of their reporting has become utterly devoid of reality.
 To illustrate this, I wanted to provide at least ten examples, but Michael limited me to just four, based on the legal principle, "Falsus in uno, falsus in omnibus," a Latin phrase meaning "false in one thing, false in everything."
 So here are just some examples of actual, verified facts versus media stories that clearly reveal the extent of the media's corruption and complete contempt for the public's intelligence.

 1. A Definitive Essay 2.
-America Unites 3.
+A Looming Danger 3.
 Heat Wave Facts 4.
 Problems in Climate Science

 I recognize that in today's world there are many people who care more for agendas and ideologies than realities, and those who belittle, ignore or refuse to believe any truth that contradicts convictions they have chosen or have been impelled or coerced to believe.
 So, I will open with a cautionary note by remembering the wise observations of two brilliant minds.